 The Rhumboogie label started up in October 1944.
 It was an outgrowth of a major black and tan nightclub, the Rhumboogie at 343 East 55th Street.
 Owned by Charlie Glenn and boxing champion Joe Louis, the Rhumboogie Club opened with great fanfare in April 1942.
 Glenn scored his greatest coup when he lured guitarist T-Bone Walker away from Club Alabam in Los Angeles; Walker opened the Rhumboogie in August 1942, with backing by the Milt Larkin band (which included Tom Archia).
-T-Bone Walker continued to draw on his return engagements, and in October 1944 a recording session was held with a aggregation led by pianist Marl Young (who was fronting the Rhumboogie house band at the time) that included Red Saunders on drums.
-Preparations were drawn out for nearly a year, in part because of a dispute over copyrights between Young and Glenn, but the first Rhumboogie release, 4000, was a good-sized hit after its release in August 1945, and the new Mercury Records operation took over distribution.
-Two more T-Bone singles appeared on 4002 and 4003, and a second session took place on December 19, 1945.
-One last Rhumboogie single, 5001 by Charles Gray (a trumpet player fronting for Buster Bennett while Buster was under contract to Columbia) appeared early in 1946.
-However, the club was put out of action by a fire on December 31, 1945.
+T-Bone Walker continued to draw on his return engagements, and in October 1944 a recording session (which we now know ran to eight sides) was held with a aggregation led by pianist Marl Young (who was fronting the Rhumboogie house band at the time) with Red Saunders on drums.
+Preparations were drawn out for nearly a year, in part because of a dispute over copyrights between Young and Glenn, but the first Rhumboogie release, 4000, was a good-sized hit after its release in August 1945, and the new Mercury Records operation swiftly took over distribution.
+Two more T-Bone singles appeared on 4002 and 4003, and a second session (four tunes this time) took place on December 19, 1945.
+One last Rhumboogie single, 5001 by Charles Gray (a trumpet player fronting for Buster Bennett while Buster was under contract to Columbia) appeared around March 1946.
+However, the club had been put out of action by a fire on December 31, 1945.
 After reopening in June 1946 it never regained its old form, closing for good in May 1947.
-Plans were announced to record other artists, including pianist Andrew Jackson "Boogie Woogie" Allen, but nothing seems to have come of them (except a sideman appearance on the Charles Gray session); the label seems to have wound up by mid-1946.
-Later on Mercury was behind a reissue of 4000 (still on the brown Rhumboogie label, but renumbered as M-33).
+Plans were announced to record other artists, including pianist Andrew Jackson "Boogie Woogie" Allen, but nothing came of them (except Allen's sideman appearance on the Charles Gray session); the label had wound up by mid-1946.
+Later on Mercury was behind a reissue of 4000 (still on the brown Rhumboogie label, but renumbered as M-33 with the A and B sides exchanged).
 The material from the December 1945 T-Bone sesssion never came out on Rhumboogie, but eventually all four sides saw the light on Mercury, Old Swing-Master, or Constellation.
-[Revised 5/6/13]
+[Revised 8/28/16]

 Seymour Records was the brainchild of Seymour Schwartz (1917 - 2008).
 Born in Chicago and orphaned at the age of 10, Schwartz was taught the cornet by the band instructor at the orphanage.
 He began in business as a reseller of used 78s from jukeboxes.
 In 1947, after accumulating a huge stock of used jazz 78s, he opened Seymour's Record Mart at 439 South Wabash in Chicago.
 For over a decade, the Mart was the number 1 specialty store for jazz records in Chicago.
 After running both traditional and modern jam sessions in the store's loft for 2 years, Schwartz decided to record some of the artists he had featured; another objective, as with many a small label, was to put some of the songs he had written on record.
 Seymour Records was launched in August 1950.
 The company recorded just five known sessions, featuring the Jimmy James Jas Band (a Dixieland unit, live in the loft), the Johnny Young Trio, bop tenor saxophonist Kenny Mann, and singer Lurlean Hunter.
 Seymour 78s were pressed in editions of 1000 copies and sold out of the store.
 Lacking wider distribution, Seymour sought a pact with a bigger label, and on December 2, 1950, Billboard announced that the Lurlean Hunter sides had been sold to Discovery Records in Los Angeles, which promptly issued two of them (both tunes were his compositions).
 There was one final release on the label in the summer of 1951, when a strong Chicago White Sox team with a new slogan prompted Schwartz to record and release "Go-Go-Sox."
 The Chicago White Sox fight song was also cut in the loft, with musical accompaniment by Seymour himself on cornet, Buddy Charles (1927-2008) on piano, and an unidentified individual beating on a wastebasket with a broom handle.
 In all, the Seymour label managed to get out 5 records.
 A Johnny Young Trio record never got past the planning stages, but Chance later acquired the sides and they belatedly saw release in 1953.
 Schwartz continued in the record retailing business, but in 1956 he opened a new record company called Heartbeat, which catered to jukebox operators.
 The label's very first offering featured Seymour's tunes, sung with accompaniment by "Sun-Ra and His Orchestra," but in 1958 Heartbeat regrouped, trying standards performed "down the middle of the road," by Seymour himself with organ accompaniment.
 The 45s got onto a quite a few jukeboxes and in 1959 an LP on the Chess brothers' Argo label ensued.
 In 1959, Schwartz sold his record store and its remaining stock to Bob Koester, who moved it to another location and renamed it the Jazz Record Mart.
 Schwartz was now able to concentrate on Heartbeat, which recorded prolifically from 1960 through 1963.
 The mainstays of the Heartbeat catalog were Seymour himself and singer Dick "Two Ton" Baker, who specialized in novelty and children's songs, although other singers and instrumentalists also recorded for the label.
 After winding Heartbeat up in 1965 or 1966, Schwartz worked for a musical instrument company and made a few records for his Sunny label and for a 1974 revival of Heartbeat.
 In 1993 and 1994, he brought Heartbeat back one last time, for two reissue CDs; the second included two Lurlean Hunter sides along with Heartbeat material.
 Well into retirement, Seymour Schwartz played his cornet every day, and blew the shofar at his synagogue for Rosh Hashanah.
 There was a revival of interest in "Go Go Sox" in 2005, when the Chicago White Sox won the World Series for the first time since his infancy.
 Seymour Schwartz died in New York City on October 3, 2008.
 [Revised 6/20/16]